 The following are affiliate links which means I make a commission off of them with no additional cost to you.
 Thanks for supporting me!

-Cook your artichokes into a deeper baking tray like this one, so you can add some water while they’re cooking.
+Roasted artichoke halves are easy to make: cook them into a deeper baking tray like this one, so you can add some water while they’re cooking.

 If you make this recipe, please be sure to give it a rating and leave a comment!
 It would make me so happy!